rohaanzuberi/8_Week_SQL_Challenge/README.md

 # 🤓 8 Week SQL Challenge

-This repository consists of the #8WeekSQLChallenge case studies created by Danny as part of the Serious SQL learning experience.
+This repository consists of the #8WeekSQLChallenge case studies as part of the [Serious SQL](https://github.com/rohaanzuberi/Serious_SQL/blob/a08c0ee645de0a8772b34d754092baab4728eb43/README.md) learning experience.

 ## 📑 Table of Contents
 - Case Study #1: Danny's Diner (ongoing)